Daniel H. Wells

-Daniel Hanmer Wells (October 27, 1814 – March 24, 1891) was an American apostle of the Church of Jesus Christ of Latter-day Saints (LDS Church) and the 3rd mayor of Salt Lake City.
+Daniel Hanmer Wells (October 27, 1814 – March 24, 1891) was an American religious leader and politician.
+He was an apostle of the Church of Jesus Christ of Latter-day Saints (LDS Church) and the 3rd mayor of Salt Lake City.

 Biography

 Early life

 Wells was born in Trenton, New York, a member of the sixth generation of his family in America.
 His original immigrant ancestor was Thomas Welles (1594–1660), who arrived in Massachusetts in 1635 and was the only man in Connecticut's history to hold all four top offices: governor, deputy governor, treasurer, and secretary.
-Wells was also a descendant of John Webster, fifth governor of Connecticut.
+Wells was also a descendant of John Webster, fifth Governor of Connecticut.
 A few years after the death of his father in 1826, Daniel H. Wells left New York with his mother Catherine Chapin Wells and his younger sister Catherine C. Wells and moved to Illinois.

 Wells arrived in Hancock County, Illinois, in 1835.
 He lived in Commerce, Illinois—later renamed Nauvoo—and was a major landowner and justice of the peace there for several years prior to the arrival of large numbers of Latter Day Saints in 1839.